-The ICOS site Sorø (DK-Sor in the FLUXNET and ICOS data bases) is located in Denmark at an elevation of 40 m.a.s.l..
-The climate is warm temperate and fully humid with a mean annual temperature of 9°C and annual precipitation sum of 774 mm during the period 1996-2010.
-The soil has been classified as an Alfisols/Molisols.
-Potential natural vegetation is deciduous broad-leaved forest dominated by Fagus sylvatica.
-Other species occurring in the area are Fraxinus excelsior, Larix decidua, Picea abies, Quercus spp., Acer spp.
+The ICOS site Sorø (DK-Sor in the FLUXNET and ICOS databases) is located in Denmark at an elevation of 40 m a.s.l.
+The climate is warm temperate and fully humid with a mean annual temperature of 9 °C and annual precipitation sum of 774 mm during the period 1996-2010.
+The soil has been classified as Alfisols and Mollisols.
+Potential natural vegetation is deciduous broadleaved forest dominated by Fagus sylvatica.
+Other species occurring in the area are Fraxinus excelsior, Larix decidua, Picea abies, Quercus spp. and Acer spp.
 However, the region is mostly used as cropland.
-Data on tree DBH are reconstructed from tree ring measurement (Babst et al. 2014) and historical management information for the time period from 1944 to 2010.
-The mean DBH of this Fagus sylvatica stand was 29 cm in the year 2010.
-More information about the site can be found in Ladekarl (2001), Pilegaard et al. (2003, 2011), and Wu et al. (2013).
+Data on tree DBH are reconstructed from tree-ring measurement (Babst et al., 2014) and historical management information for the time period from 1994 to 2017.
+Stand data are derived from these data for the time period from 1994 to 2017 (see Sect.
+S1).
+The mean DBH of this Fagus sylvatica stand was 41 cm in the year 2017.
+More information about the site can be found in Ladekarl (2001), Pilegaard et al. (2003, 2011) and Wu et al. (2013).
+More information about the site can be found in Ladekarl (2001), Pilegaard et al. (2003, 2011) and Wu et al. (2013).

-10 5.
-Forest management of the sites
+4 Forest management of the sites

-The sites available in the PROFOUND DB are managed forests and the historic management can be derived from the tree and stand level data (in terms of reduction of stem numbers).
-However, for future scenario studies generic, simple management and planting guidelines are available (Table 7-8).
-This future management corresponds best to "intensive evenaged forestry" as defined by Duncker et al. 2012.
+The sites available in the PROFOUND DB are managed forests, and the historic management can be derived from the tree and stand-level data (in terms of reduction of stem numbers).
+However, for future scenario studies, generic, simple management and planting guidelines are available (Tables 7-8).
+This future management corresponds best to "intensive even-aged forestry" as defined by Duncker et al. (2012).